-ESPN Likens Bruins To ‘Most Frightening’ Movie Monster In NHL Power Rankings
+NESN

 Spooky-themed plaudits don’t come much higher than that.

-The Bruins are defeated the St. Louis Blues, New York Rangers and San Jose Sharks over the last week, strengthening their case for the title of best NHL team of the moment.
+The Bruins defeated the St. Louis Blues, New York Rangers and San Jose Sharks over the last week, strengthening their case for the title of best NHL team of the moment.

 With fall steadily creeping toward winter, the Bruins will host the Ottawa Senators and Pittsburgh Penguins on Saturday and Monday, respectively, before visiting the rival Montreal Canadiens on Tuesday.
 Should Boston maintain its current frightening form, another week atop the weekly ESPN power rankings is all but a certainty.